Update: Click HERE for the latest procedure to download RSLogix Micro, RSLinx Classic, and Emulate 500

 Note: Below you'll find a screenshot of Rockwell's website showing which versions of Windows 7 RSLogix Micro 8.3 is supported on:

 For information on other operating systems check out Rockwell's compatibility website using the link below:

 I hope you find the above steps to freely download RSLogix Emulate 500 from Rockwell's website helpful.

-If you have any questions, comments, or suggestions please feel free to leave them with us by filling in the “Leave a Reply” form at the bottom of this page.
+If you have any questions, comments, or suggestions please feel free to leave them with us by filling in the “post a comment or question” link below.